Make an enquiry

 What’s the impact of lack of sleep on your teenager?

-We know from the ever growing body of evidence the impact poor sleep is having on young bodies and minds.
+We know from the ever-growing body of evidence the impact poor sleep is having on young bodies and minds.

 • Research shows that ‘night owl,’ teenagers who prefer to go to bed late but have to get up early for school, have a higher waist circumference and greater abdominal fat deposition (adiposity) than the ‘morning larks,’ those who prefer to go to bed early and get up early to begin their day.

-• Recent studies have considerably clarified the relationship between lack of sleep on young people’s mood, emotion regulation, planning, decision making judgement and moderation of social behaviours.
+• Recent studies have considerably clarified the relationship between lack of sleep on young people’s mood, emotion regulation, planning, decision-making judgement and moderation of social behaviours.

-• Young people who are not sleeping well are more vulnerable to sensation seeking behaviours, substance abuse, oppositional behaviour, moodiness, irritability and anxiety.
+• Young people who are not sleeping well are more vulnerable to sensation-seeking behaviours, substance abuse, oppositional behaviour, moodiness, irritability and anxiety.

-Why has your teen become a Night Owl
+Why has your teen become a night owl

 Teenagers naturally fall asleep later and wake later in the day.
-You might find it frustrating that your 13 year old turns the alarm clock off in the morning to try and glean an extra hours sleep leaving them seconds to get ready before they rush out the door, but remember that most teens’ natural sleep cycle puts them in conflict with school start times.
+You might find it frustrating that your 13-year-old turns the alarm clock off in the morning to try and glean an extra hour’s sleep leaving them seconds to get ready before they rush out the door, but remember that most teens’ natural sleep cycle puts them in conflict with school start times.

 Teens Sleep-Wake Cycle- delayed melatonin production